ceejbot/galls-law/slides.md

 ---

+# [fit] "A simple system
-> A simple system may or may not work.
+# [fit] may or may not work."

+^ That's really encouraging.
+Gall is just a bundle of fun here.
+But he's saying things we all already suspect.

+---

+# [fit] Gall's Law
+# [fit] is in our way

-^ We have some advantages here.
+^ The system we need to replicate is complicated.
+We can't just build it from scratch.
+We have some advantages here.
 We know what a working system looks like.

 ---

 # [fit] Q: How do you cheat?

+^ There are a lot of options here.
+I'm going to tell you the one npm took, because it's a networked service.
+If you're writing web services, this might work for you.

 ---

 # [fit] Q: How do you cheat?
 # [fit] A: With a proxy.